hailsgarr/Green-Space-and-Tree-Canopy-Equity/README.md

 City of Calgary Open Data Portal – parks, pathway networks, ArcGIS Online - road networks, federal census income data, tree canopy coverage.
 ## Methods
 1. Merged and clipped road and park pathway networks to Calgary residential communities
-2. Conducted a Service Area Analaysis for a metric of 1250m (15-minute walk radius) from green spaces
+2. Conducted a Service Area Analaysis for a metric of 1250m (15-minute walk) from green spaces
 3. Compared Median Income and Tree Canopy coverage to Service Area polygons
 4. Selected individual communities to conduct a percentage of access to green spaces based on varying median income
 ## Coordinate System